If you’d like to go on holiday but can’t afford the whole caboodle, why not try house-swapping?

 So if you think you can’t afford a holiday this year think again – with home swapping you can do it on a minimal budget.

-Once you’re signed up, you’ll be able to create a ‘listing’ on their website, which is basically an advertisement for your home that can include photos, maps and information about your local area.
+Once you’re signed up, you’ll be able to create a ‘listing’ on the agency website, which is basically an advertisement for your home that can include photos, maps and information about your local area.

 Make sure that your listing also includes the exact number of people who will be travelling in your exchange party, as well as the dates that you’re happy to go away.
 Other members can then see if their plans fit in with yours, and whether or not their home could accommodate the number of people in your party.

-Once you’ve created your listing it can be viewed by other members, and if they like the look of your home they’ll get in contact and suggest a swap.
+Once you’ve created your listing it can be viewed by other members.
+If they like the look of your home they might get in contact and suggest a swap.
 Likewise, you can browse through all the listings on the site and contact anyone whose home you’d like to go to.

-- Step one: Sign up to an agency such as one of the ones mentioned below
+- Sign up to an agency such as one of the ones mentioned below

-- Step three: Browse through listings on the site to find your dream home and location
+- Browse through listings on the site to find your dream home and location

-- Step four: Contact that person to request a swap, and enjoy receiving requests from people wanting to swap with you
+- Contact the owner to request a swap, and start receiving requests from people wanting to swap with you

 MY HOME ISN’T THAT FANCY, SO WOULD ANYONE BE INTERESTED?